 - If they answer "No:" They are saying nothing meaningful.

 It is undeniable: truth is knowable!

-- If they respond "No,": Then why are they wasting their time pushing their beliefs on others and believing in something that they don't consider correct themselves?
+- If they respond "No." Ask them why they believe in a view that they don't consider correct themselves.

 It is undeniable: truth is absolute!

-- If "Yes": "Then pluralism is exclusivistic because it excludes Christianity as true."
+- If "Yes": "Then pluralism is exclusivistic!
+It excludes non-pluralistic worldviews including Christianity."

 It is undeniable: truth is exclusive!

 The Scorpion and the Beaver